HDR-Development/hdr-website/src/characters/smash64/donkey.md

     - BKB: <adjust>85 🠚 90</adjust>
     - Shieldstun Multiplier: <buff>0.58 🠚 0.6</buff>
   - Air
-    - Air Cargo is a command grab that transitions into Cargo Carry upon grabbing an opponent
+    - <rework>Air Cargo is a command grab that transitions into Cargo Carry upon grabbing an opponent</rework>
     - <property>Can be B-reversed, and can also fastfall and influence horizontal drift slightly during the move</property>
     - <property>Successfully grabbing and throwing an opponent refreshes double jump</property>
     - Hitbox Duration: F18-22